aksommerville/ra3/README.md

 - - N64, PS1, and newer are out of scope.
 ROMs too big, and I don't want to support analogue input.
 - [ ] Tweaks in advance of GDEX 2025:
 - - [x] Kiosk mode: Repair labels when switching back to normal mode.
-- - [ ] Enter kiosk mode via menu.
+- - [x] Enter kiosk mode via menu.
-- - [ ] Is B to edit enabled in kiosk mode?
+- - [x] Is B to edit enabled in kiosk mode?
 I don't remember disabling it.
 Definitely want it disabled! ...it is enabled
 - - [ ] Reduce visible content when in kiosk mode.
 I think just title, genre, pubtime, comment?
 Plus indication of player count.
 - [ ] Web List editor is allowing me to add the same game more than once.
+- [ ] `mn_widget_menubar.c`: Toast when entering kiosk.
+Need such a thing as toasts.